TheThingsNetwork/workshops/workshops/TheThingsUno/README.md

    **hello-world-OTAA**
 2. Change your `appEUI`, `appKey` to the values you can find on the application page.
-If you click the `<>` on the each of the fields on the Device page, their contents are shown as a C-style byte buffer literal which is extra handy for copy-pasting.
+If you click the `<>` on the each of the fields on the Device page, their contents are shown as a C-style byte array literal which is extra handy for copy-pasting.

 Use the information shown on the device page to fill in following code snippet: